Abkeyev99/Abkeyev99/README.md

 My passion for software is coming up with ideas and bringing them to life through elegant interfaces.
 I am very careful about the experience, architecture and code quality of what I create.
 I'm also an open-source enthusiast and maintainer.
 I've learned a lot from the open source community and love how collaboration and knowledge sharing happens through open source.

-* 🌍  I'm based in Moscow
+* 🌍  I live in Moscow
 * 🖥️  See my portfolio at [My portfolio](http://portfolio-gamma-fawn-96.vercel.app/)
 * ✉️  You can contact me at [arlan.abkeyev@mail.](mailto:arlan.abkeyev@mail.ru)